 Protecting the Curtin community from religious harassment

-Ensuring appropriate facilities and arrangements can be made to support our students and staff
+Ensuring appropriate facilities and arrangements can be made to support students and staff

-You need to gather student and course information including:
+You need to provide student and course information including:

 Student name and ID

 Course name, unit number, subject, and course coordinator

 Religious festival or holy day information

 The University will need at least three weeks to process your request, so please contact Student Wellbeing for more information as early as possible.
 Student Wellbeing will assess and verify your equity request and submit a request on your behalf for alternative examination arrangements.